 Term Definition Audit Level 1 - are to ensure the control activities identified for specific hazards within local areas are effective.
 These audits are performed by members from the organisational unit HSW team in partnership with other members of the UQ Safety Network.
 Level 2 - are to ensure the activities of UQ comply with the requirements stated in the University's HSW management system, policies and procedures, and legislation.
 Level 2 audits are usually overseen by the UQ HSW Division and led by a HSW Audit Lead.
 Level 3 - provide assurance to UQ senior managers that the Level 2 assurance processes for the management of HSW risks are effective.
 Level 3 audits can include: Audits conducted by or arranged through UQ Internal Audit, and The National Self-Insurer OHSMS Audit for maintenance of the UQ's workers' compensation self-insurance licence.
 These Level 3 audits are conducted by external, accredited auditors.
 Compliance forced adherence to a law, regulation, rule, process or practice.
 Conformance voluntary adherence to a standard, rule, specification, requirement, design, process or practice.
 The term "conformance" will be used in UQ's health, safety and wellness audit program to apply to both compliance and conformance criteria.
 Corrective Action Plan (CAP) a corrective action plan is a set of corrective actions to resolve partial conformances or non- conformances identified in audits.
 Enterprise Risk Services promotes a risk aware culture at UQ where everyone considers risks in their daily decision making to achieve their objectives.
 Enterprise Risk Services provides best practice risk leadership and consistency in approach via the Enterprise Risk Management Framework which includes the Senate's risk appetite statement, training, practical advice, tools and risk workshop facilitation.
-HSW Audit Lead a person who leads the audit team and is deemed competent to do so by the Director, HSW. iAuditor an online tool that the UQ HSW Division and the UQ HSW network more generally uses for Level 1 audits, inspection/audit checklists, reporting and data analysis.
+HSW Audit Lead a person who leads the audit team and is deemed competent to do so by the Director, HSW.
 National Self-Insurance Audit Tool (NAT) v4 this tool defines the criteria that relevant Regulators will use within their jurisdictions to assess OHSMS of self-insurers.
 Occupational Health and Safety Management System (OHSMS) a set of interrelated plans, processes and procedures to systematically manage health and safety in an organisation that aims to achieve the objectives of the organisation's occupational health and safety (or HSW) policy.
 Risk Matrix a matrix that is used during the risk assessment process to define the level of risk by considering the category of probability or likelihood against the category of consequence severity.
-Safety Risk Register a table/spreadsheet of risks that allows you to assess and track each identified risk and any vital information about it.
+Safety Risk Register a table/spreadsheet of organisational risks that may impact on the deliverable objectives or the organisational unit.
 Stakeholder Communication Plan formally defines who should be given specific information, when that information should be delivered and what communication channels will be used to deliver the information.
-UQSafe the online system used by UQ for incident reporting, risk assessments, field work safety plans, facility certifications and biological approvals.
+UQSafe the online system used by UQ for incident reporting, risk assessments, checklists, field work safety plans, facility certifications and biological approvals.
+Checklists Module is used as the audit tools for Level 2 audits and workplace inspections.
 Workplace Injury Management (WIM) UQ is self-insured for workers' compensation meaning it manages workers' compensation claims and rehabilitation for UQ workers.
 The WIM team make liability decisions, process and manage workers compensation claims on behalf of UQ in accordance with the legislation.